ale-aparicio/big-3-store-ms4/README.md

 ![Wireframe of the website](media/README/profile-page.png)

 The **Profiles** module is used to register new users and for current users to log into their account.
-The profiles app is used to allow the user to not only access their own informatin aswell as past order history but also to allow registered users to access specific features such as the Review Forms.
+The profiles app is used to allow the user to not only access their own information aswell as past order history but also to allow registered users to access specific features such as the Review Forms.
 The Profiles Form allows the user to save and edit their personal information.

 ## Features Implemented
 Most of the features implemented do not require the need to create an account, but there are certain features that do require the need to create an account.